jd28/rollnw/README.md

 - An [ASCII Model Parser](https://rollnw.readthedocs.io/en/latest/structure/model.html)
 - A Resource Manager that can load all NWN containers (e.g. erf, key, nwsync) and also Zip files.
 - An implementation of NWN's [Localization System](https://rollnw.readthedocs.io/en/latest/structure/i18n.html) focused on utf8 everywhere.
+- The beginnings of runtime scripting with [Luau](https://luau-lang.org/) the scripting language of Roblox.

 ## Goals